 - The U.S. Army awarded Orlando-based Applied Visual Technology Inc., or AVT Simulation, a $10 million, one-year contract to perform system engineering and software support.

 - The U.S. Navy awarded a $19.7 million, one year contract to Melbourne-based Space Ground Systems Solutions LLC for spacecraft engineering, software, research and development services to the Naval Center for Space Technology.

-A large reason that many defense companies choose Orlando is the proximity to the University of Central Florida (UCF), which produces more graduates hired into aerospace and defense companies than any other university in the nation.
-UCF’s Institute for Simulation and Training works closely with Orlando’s MS&T industry and military partners, providing a steady talent pool necessary for taking on large government contracts.
+Another reason that many simulation and training companies choose to operate in Orlando is the proximity to the University of Central Florida (UCF), the one of the nation's largest universities that houses a top ranked engineering school.
+In addition, UCF’s Institute for Simulation and Training works closely with Orlando’s defense cluster and military partners, providing a steady talent pool necessary for companies taking on large government contracts.